India

 A side view of Raja Mahal and Jehangir Palace, built by Bundela Rajputs, located within the Orchha Fort Complex

-A side view of Raja Mahal and Jehangir Palace, built by Bundela Rajputs, located within the Orchha Fort Complex © Claudine Van Massenhove
+A majestic side view of Raja Mahal and Jahangir Palace, both masterpieces of Bundela Rajput architecture within the Orchha Fort Complex. © Claudine Van Massenhove

 View of the courtyard of Dauji Ki Kothi, a noble mansion located within the fort complex in Orchha

-View of the courtyard of Dauji Ki Kothi, a noble mansion located within the fort complex in Orchha © Elena Odareeva
+The charming courtyard of Dauji Ki Kothi, a noble mansion inside the Orchha fort complex, bathed in warm natural light. © Elena Odareeva

 The Rulers Who Determined Orchha’s Destiny